richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Character Sheet.md

 ### Open
 **File -> Open**

-Use the dialogue to find the file.
+Use the dialog to find the file.

 See Usage: Save.